-3.1 As previously reported the "tracker" report - a tool for summarising delivery of savings - will be made available for Members 3 times per annum.
-The latest savings tracker for 2019-20 can be seen as Appendix 4 of the FMR and contains savings of £10.8m within P&C, of which approximately £3.4m relate to budgets for which this Committee is responsible.
+3.1 As previously reported the "tracker" report - a tool for summarising delivery of savings - will be made available for Members three times per year.
+The latest savings tracker for 2019-20 contains savings of £10.8m within P&C, of which approximately £3.4m relate to budgets for which this Committee is responsible.